Cybercube21/Python-meme-API/README.md

 ## Installation

 Clone the repo and install the dependencies via the requerements.txt.\
-To execute & start the API just start it with Python.
+To start the API just execute the api.py.

 ```
 python3 ./api.py